-Rep. Diaz-Balart Becomes 1st Member Of Congress To Announce Positive COVID-19 Test
+2 Members Of Congress Test Positive For COVID-19, Others Quarantine After Contact

 He had already been in self-quarantine in Washington, D.C., something he said he started "in an abundance of caution" after his vote on the coronavirus relief package.

-He said he had not returned to South Florida because his wife, Tia, has a preexisting condition that makes her at high-risk of contracting the respiratory disease.
+He said he had not returned to South Florida because his wife, Tia, has a preexisting condition that makes her at high-risk of developing severe disease if she contracts the virus.

 On Wednesday, Diaz-Balart was notified that he has a confirmed case of the virus that is quickly spreading across the United States.

-Diaz-Balart is now among more than 7,700 coronavirus cases in the country.
+Diaz-Balart and McAdams are now among more than 7,700 coronavirus cases in the country.

 "I want everyone to know that I am feeling much better.
 However, it is important that everyone take this extremely seriously and follow CDC guidelines in order to avoid getting sick and mitigate the spread of this virus," Diaz-Balart said in a statement.